fish-shop/syntax-check/README.md

     patterns: init.fish functions/**.fish {conf.d,completions}/**.fish tests/???-*.fish
 ```

+> [!IMPORTANT]
+> The `?` wildcard character is [deprecated](https://fishshell.com/docs/current/language.html#wildcards-globbing) and can be disabled via the `fish` feature flag `qmark-noglob`.
+Support for the `?` wildcard may therefore be dependent upon the version of `fish` shell in use and/or the configuration of its feature flags.

 ## Action versions

 Use one of the following patterns when specifying the version reference for this action in your workflow (i.e. the `{ref}` value in `uses: fish-shop/syntax-check@{ref}`):